+The CEAS is the vehicle through which this duty of cooperation is given institutional expression.
 Such co-operation did not materialize; on the contrary, the refugee flows into Europe induced a crisis of European integration.
 Why?
 One key reason that can be adduced to explain this failure is a structural feature of CEAS.

-A key reason for the failure of this regime lay in Dublin that came into force in July 2013.
+A key reason for the failure of this regime lay in Dublin III Regulation that came into force in July 2013.
 This required asylum seekers to apply for asylum in the first EU member state that they entered.
 As the EU Commission commented in 2016 in urging reform of the system:

 the migratory and refugee crisis exposed significant structural weaknesses and shortcomings in the design and implementation of the European asylum system, and of the Dublin rules in particular.
 The current Dublin system was not designed to ensure a sustainable sharing of responsibility for applicants across the Union.
 This has led to situations where a limited number of individual Member States had to deal with the vast majority of asylum seekers arriving in the Union, putting the capacities of their asylum systems under strain and leading to some disregard of EU rules. (https://ec.europa.eu/home-affairs/sites/homeaffairs/files/what-we-do/policies/european-agenda-migration/proposal-implementation-package/docs/20160504/dublin_reform_proposal_en.pdf)

 The normative problem posed by the Dublin III Regulation was that it imposed a rule whose effect was to distribute responsibility disproportionately to specific states with external EU borders.
-In the face of the mass refugee flows of 2015, this not only placed significant strain on the relevant states, but an unreasonable form of burden-shifting onto these states. his rule also represented a de facto transformation not only of the population of these states but also of their future citizenry.
+In the face of the mass refugee flows of 2015, this not only placed significant strain on (and incentives for non-compliance by) the relevant states, but represented an unreasonable form of burden-shifting onto these states.
+This rule also represented a de facto transformation not only of the population of these states but also of their future citizenry.
 Given the established norm that refugees may, after a period of time, apply for citizenship of the state, and that the Syrian conflict is liable to be a protected conflict, then even though the granting of citizenship to refugees is formally discretionary in most EU states, the practical effect of the Dublin III Regulation would be to reconfigure the composition of the membership of some of its member states while leaving others relatively untouched.
-This point matters because even if the EU engaged in large scale resource and capacity-building transfers to the affected states in order to ensure that they were not unfairly disadvantaged in non-membership related terms, a basic form of unfairness that breaches the duty of solidarity would remain, namely, a significant unchosen future transformation of the membership of some states and not of others.
+This point matters because, given the existing acknowledgment of the norm that even if the EU engaged in large scale resource and capacity-building transfers to the affected states in order to ensure that they were not unfairly disadvantaged in non-membership related terms, a basic form of unfairness that breaches the duty of solidarity would remain, namely, a significant unchosen future transformation of the membership of some states and not of others.
 The point here is that because refugees may become citizens, acknowledgment of transformation of future membership needs to be built into the understanding of a fair distribution of refugees across the EU.